Bell, Turner homer in Nationals’ 7-5 win against Padres

-SAN DIEGO (AP) — Josh Bell hit a go-ahead home run in the seventh inning and All-Star Trea Turner also connected for the Washington Nationals, who beat the San Diego Padres 7-5 Monday night to snap a four-game losing streak.
+He said he tried to rest his finger as much as possible the previous four days.

+“I just felt like I was in a good spot beforehand and felt consistent, just trying to keep doing what I was doing four games ago,” Turner said.
+“I think it’s a little bit of luck, getting a good pitch to hit, but I felt good before and I was just trying to repeat that.”

-Bell and Alcides Escobar had three hits apiece for the Nationals, who rebounded after being swept in four games at home by the Los Angeles Dodgers.
+Josh Bell hit a go-ahead home run in the seventh inning.
+He and Alcides Escobar had three hits apiece for the Nationals, who rebounded after being swept in four games at home by the Los Angeles Dodgers.

+“It’s huge.
+He’s something else,” Bell said.
+“First pitch he sees, it goes out of the ballpark.
+Every at-bat that he has it seems like he’s either running around the bases or it’s a 3-2 count and he’s making pitchers work.
+Both sides of the ball he’s definitely something special and it gives us a chance to win with him in the lineup every night.”

+“I don’t want to say like completely as Trea goes we go, but he’s a big part of our lineup,” Lester said.
+“He can do a lot of different things which makes our lineup that much deeper.”

 Padres All-Star Fernando Tatis Jr. became the fastest player 22 or younger to hit 27 homers in a season, doing it in 68 games.
-He did it on the hardest-hit ball of his three-year career, a 116-mph line drive off 37-year-old lefty Jon Lester into the lower balcony on the Western Metal Supply Co. brick warehouse in the left-field corner in the fourth inning.
+He did it on the hardest-hit ball of his three-year career, a 116-mph line drive off Lester, the 37-year-old lefty, into the lower balcony on the Western Metal Supply Co. brick warehouse in the left-field corner in the fourth inning.

 Tatis’ homer pulled the Padres to 5-4 and fellow All-Star Jake Cronenworth followed with a double to chase Lester.
 Wil Myers doubled in Cronenworth two batters later to tie it at 5.